How to Post to All Social Media at Once (2026 Guide)

 Content repurposing ladder

-- YouTube video (5-10 min) → TikTok/Reels/Shorts (60s clips) → Instagram carousel (key takeaways) → LinkedIn text post (main insight) → X thread (3-5 tweets) → Facebook post (community discussion)
+- YouTube video (5-10 min) → TikTok/Reels/Shorts (60s clips, see how to cross-post Reels, Shorts and TikTok at the same time) → Instagram carousel (key takeaways) → LinkedIn text post (main insight) → X thread (3-5 tweets) → Facebook post (community discussion)

 Theme-based cross-posting